-Translational Research: Walsh, Helfgott, Soave, Petraitiene, Petraitis.
+Translational Research: Walsh, Soave, Helfgott, Satlin, Petraitiene, Petraitis.
 Infectious diseases are important causes of morbidity and mortality in immunocompromised patients with cancer and those undergoing transplantation.
-The mission of the transplantation-oncology infectious diseases program is to develop new strategies for diagnosis, treatment, and prevention of lifethreatening infections in immunocompromised children and adults with transplantation and neoclassic diseases through multidisciplinary translational research.
+The mission of the transplantation-oncology infectious diseases program is to develop new strategies for diagnosis, treatment, and prevention of life-threatening infections in immunocompromised children and adults with transplantation and neoclassic diseases through multidisciplinary translational research.
 The tools of this research include epidemiology, pathogenesis, antimicrobial pharmacology, immunopharmacology, molecular diagnostic microbiology, and studies of innate host defenses.

 Following the observations at the bedside, we work systematically through in vitro systems, laboratory animal models, phase I-II clinical trials, and, where applicable to multicenter phase III clinical trials.
 Our clinical trials are conducted with consortia composed of seasoned clinical investigators with expertise in immunocompromised patients.
-Among the pediatric and adult patient populations studied within the Program are those hematological malignancies, aplastic anemia, myelodysplasia, hematopoietic stem cell transplantation, and solid organ transplantation.
+Among the pediatric and adult patient populations studied within the Program are those hematological malignancies, aplastic myelodysplasia, hematopoietic stem cell transplantation, and solid organ anemia. transplantation.
 Our strategy for translational research is predicated on an iterative process of bedside to bench to bedside with an emphasis on the critical role of the physician-scientist in this process.
-These studies are conducted in collaboration with our colleagues in Pediatrics, Oncology, Hematology, Nephrology, Hepatobiliary Surgery, Clinical Microbiology, Pharmacology, and Microbiology & Immunology.
+These studies are conducted in collaboration with our colleagues in Pediatrics, Nephrology, Hematology, Hepatobiliarv Surgerv.
+Clinical Oncoloay.
+Microbiology.
+Pharmacology, and Microbiology & Immunology.
+We have a long and successful tradition of mentoring the future leaders in the field of infections in immunocompromised patients.

-Invasive Fungal Infections: Recognizing the severe morbidity and mortality cause by invasive mycoses, the study of invasive fungal infections with specific emphasis on Candida spp., Aspergillus spp., the Mucorales (Zygomycetes), and emerging pathogens such as Fusarium spp., Scedosporium spp., and Cryptococcus neoformans is a critical element of our mission.
+Invasive Fungal Infections: Recognizing the severe morbidity and mortality cause by invasive mycoses, the study of invasive fungal infections with specific emphasis on Candida spp., Aspergillus spp., the Mucorales (Zygomycetes), and emerging pathogens such as Fusarium spp., Scedosporium spp., is a critical element of our mission.
 We conduct translational research in three major areas of medical mycology: antifungal pharmacology, molecular diagnosis, and innate host defenses.
-Among the recent advances in 2010, are the identification of the critical role of antifungal therapy in improving survival in patients with severe aplastic anemia, the pharmacology of echinocandin compounds in infants, the intrapulmonary pharmacokinetics of an echinocandin in lung transplant recipients, mathematical modeling of antifungal agents against Aspergillus, results of an NHLBI sponsored study of antifungal prophylaxis in HSCT recipients, pharmacokinetics of voriconazole in children, development of an in vitro blood-brain barrier system for the study of host defenses and pharmacology of CNS mycoses, and transcriptional profiles of innate host defenses molecules of phagocytes in response to filamentous fungi.
-On going clinical trials include pharmacokinetic studies of triazoles and echinocandins in immunocompromised children and adults.
+Among the recent advances in 2011-2012, are the identification of the critical role of antifungal therapy in improving survival in patients with severe aplastic anemia, the combination antifungal therapy of Candida biofilms, transcriptional profiles and immunomodulatory activity of lipid formulations of amphotericin B on human monocytes. development and validation of the first multispecies PCR system for Aspergillus spp to be made available in a U.S. reference laboratory, plasma pharmacokinetics of posaconazole, largest case series of Candida osteomyelitis (collaboration with Hospital for Special Surgery), in vitro and in vivo interspecies analysis of virulence in experimental pulmonary mucormycosis: correlation with circulating molecular biomarkers, sporangiospore germination and hyphal metabolism.
+Ongoing clinical trials include pharmacokinetic studies of novel triazoles and diagnostic biomarkers in immunocompromised children and adults.

-Resistant Bacterial Infections: The Program is developing new strategies for pharmacodynamically rational methods for administration of existing antibacterial agents, as we well as development of new compounds.
-We are currently investigating molecular diagnostic approaches to rapid identification of resistant bacteria as a guide to management of critically patients.
+Resistant Bacterial Infections: The Program is developing new strategies for pharmacodynamically rational methods for administration of existing antibacterial agents, as well as development of new compounds.
+We have characterized the epidemiology of carbapebem-resistant Enterobacteriaciae in patients with hematological malignancies.
+We are currently investigating molecular diagnostic approaches to rapid identification of resistant bacteria as a guide to management of critically-ill patients.
 As Clostridium difficile represents a serious threat to our patients, international trials are being initiated in the immunocompromised Transplant Oncology Program.